-the problem of self-calibration in mmWave radar networks, i.e., [10], [11], [26].
+Few works have tackled the problem of self-calibration in mmWave radar networks, that is, [10], [11], and [26].
 These studies share significant practical limitations.
-[26] proposes a semi-automatic calibration in which a set of reflectors (e.g., oscillating pendula) has to be deployed in the environment and then removed once calibration is complete.
+Copa et al. [26] proposes a semiautomatic calibration in which a set of reflectors (e.g., oscillating pendula) has to be deployed in the environment and then removed once calibration is complete.
 Moreover, only the relative rotation between radars is estimated, while the translations are manually measured.
-[10], instead, performs calibration using a target of opportunity, but it requires the presence of only one target following a strictly linear trajectory in the radars field of view (FoV).
-Finally, [11] can handle multiple subjects, but all of them need to be static (e.g., sitting).
+Li et al. [10], instead, performed calibration using a target of opportunity, but it requires the presence of only one target following a strictly linear trajectory in the radars field of view (FoV).
+Finally, Iwata et al. [11] can handle multiple subjects, but all of them need to be static (e.g., sitting).
 Such assumptions considerably limit the application scope of these systems.
 Conversely, our method completely automates the calibration process, working with movement trajectories of arbitrary shapes and with multiple concurrently moving targets.
-Actually, ORACLE benefits from having multiple trajectories of complex and irregular shape that span a large portion of the FoVs of the radars, as they lead to a more accurate calibration.
+Actually, ORACLE benefits from having multiple trajectories of complex and irregular shapes that span a large portion of the FoVs of the radars, as they lead to a more accurate calibration.